DoubleSlashDesign2/dialogPlugIn/README.md

 # History

+- v2.3 Add support to open the carousel at a specific page.
 - v2.2 Add support to change the color of the title and the text for the title and text in a Carousel page.
 - v2.1 Add support for left/center alignment for text/title in the Carousel/Info Dialog.
 Fix also a problem with the width of the button in the PopUpDialog when vertical mode is choosen.
 Add a new sample code as well that is more structure as the plugin is growing.
 - v2.0 Introduce the first UI widget : Button.
 Add also support for the Close button of the Carousel to be replaced by the new UI button.